ansible-community/ansible-build-data/docs/ansible-release-announcement/major-release/announcement-email.md

 Getting collection updates from Ansible X with older releases of ansible-core
 -----------------------------------------------------------------------------

-Ansible X includes ansible-core a.b Based on your requirements, you can get collection updates as they ship in the Ansible "batteries included" package while continuing to use older versions of ansible-core.
+Ansible X includes ansible-core a.b.
+Based on your requirements, you can get collection updates as they ship in the Ansible "batteries included" package while continuing to use older versions of ansible-core.

 An ansible-galaxy requirements file based on the collections from Ansible X has been made available for this use case: